Prompt Perturbations Reveal Human-Like Biases in Large Language Model Survey Responses: Discussion and Conclusion

 The findings emphasize the importance of the positioning of answer options when generating synthetic data.
 Further, our results highlight the strong sensitivity of LLMs to simple prompt perturbation.
 Therefore, we strongly recommend researchers to consider prompt robustness checks when deploying closed-ended questions to LLMs.
-This is because (i) LLM response biases are sometimes but not necessarily aligned with biases identified in humans, and (ii) models show a very different response behavior depending on their size and perturbation type.
+This is because (i) models show very different response behavior and robustness depending on their size and perturbation type, and (ii) LLM response biases are sometimes but not necessarily aligned with biases identified in humans.

-\paragraph{Recommendations} \enlargethispage{\baselineskip} Based on our findings, we recommend researchers to: \begin{itemize}[noitemsep,leftmargin=*] \item Use larger LLMs for overall better consistency and robustness in generating synthetic survey responses (cf. Figure \ref{fig:kl_share_divergence_heatmaps}) \item Use smaller answer option scales for better reproducibility of results (cf. Figure \ref{fig:kl_share_robust_3-4-pt Likert Scale_heatmap}). \item Reflect the meaningfulness of adding a middle category.
+\paragraph{Recommendations} Based on our findings, we recommend researchers to: \begin{itemize}[noitemsep,leftmargin=*] \item Use larger LLMs for overall better consistency and robustness in generating synthetic survey responses (cf. Figures \ref{fig:kl_share_bias_divergence_heatmaps} and \ref{fig:kl_share_nonbias_divergence_heatmaps}) \item Use smaller answer option scales for better reproducibility of results (cf. Figure \ref{fig:kl_share_robust_3-4-pt Likert Scale_heatmap}). \item Reflect the meaningfulness of adding a middle category.
 Including a middle category might steer some LLM responses to the center (cf. Figure \ref{fig:h2_scaletype_heatmap}). \item Reflect the meaningfulness of adding a refusal category.
 Adding a refusal category might highlight LLM guardrails or restrictions in some thematic areas, as the model can refuse to answer while still following the instructions as it returns a valid response label (cf. Figure \ref{fig:election_refusalnan_heatmap}). \item Use \textit{forced-choice} prompts to generate high turnouts while also considering open-ended evaluation if sensible. \end{itemize}